csllc/cs-modbus/readme.md

 ### mb Utility
 The mb utility allows simple MODBUS interactions with an attached slave.
 After configuring the connection, run the mb utility.
-`node mb -h` shows the available command line options `node mb read register 0 3` reads three registers starting at address 0 `node mb read register 0 3 -v` reads the same three registers and outputs verbose diagnostic information, including the exact bytes transmitted and received over the link.
+`node mb -h` shows the available command line options `node mb read holding 0 3` reads three registers starting at address 0 `node mb read holding 0 3 -v` reads the same three registers and outputs verbose diagnostic information, including the exact bytes transmitted and received over the link.

 ## Using cs-modbus to build an application